 because it costs more than that to make, but in light of what goes into

-it - $30 is a pretty reasonable price.
-Simply put, they are the best
+it - at $50 it's a pretty darned good value.
+Simply put, this is the best

 going to love them!